 We support research by others, offering both promotion of current studies and opportunities to contribute.
-Please contact us if you are a researcher; and respond to these below if interested.
+Please respond to these below if interested, or contact us if you are a researcher and would like us to list your study.

 Research Study: Eye-Tracking and Body Image in Women with Anorexia Nervosa